spring-attic/spring-init/README.md

 ```

 It's not obvious that Spring Init is any faster or uses less memory than the straight annotation-based version with Spring Boot 2.3.
 It might be a better story in native images, but that remains to be seen.

+N.B. the "conf" sample is probably not doing what it says on the can, so none of those measurements is reliable at present.
+The bean counts in the non-annos versions of that benchmark, for instance, suggest that this is not the whole set of functionality that is running with the annotations.